ad Dei GloriamMinistries

 Yet, while the New Testament clearly forbids polygamy, we can’t retroactively apply NT commands back to OT times, and as we mentioned earlier, we find no explicit condemnation of multiple wives in the OT.
 In fact, after David’s fling with Bathsheba, God told him (through the prophet Nathan) that, if David’s and Saul’s wives and concubines were not enough, He would have given David even more (2Sam 12).
 When David’s son Solomon succeeded him as king, he accumulated 700 wives and 300 concubines according to 1Kgs 11.
 Multiple marriages obviously led both into trouble, but in David’s case, it was his adultery and murder that led to the immediate death of his firstborn, and the later deaths of several of his other sons.

 Likewise with Solomon, it was the prohibition against foreign wives rather than his multiple wives that led to his worship of foreign gods and the Northern Kingdom revolt.
 (For more on the topic of foreign marriages, see Was the Intermarriage of an Israelite (Boaz) and a Moabite (Ruth) Forbidden by the Covenant Law?).
-In Deut 17, Moses anticipates Israel asking for a future king and mentions several prohibitions for the kings including not acquiring great numbers of horses or large amounts of gold or silver.
+In Deut 17, Moses anticipates the people of Israel asking for a future king and mentions several prohibitions for the kings including not acquiring great numbers of horses or large amounts of gold or silver.
 He also says that “He must not take many wives, or his heart will be led astray” (Dt 17:17).
 Moses is not specific as to the exact quantity that would constitute “many” wives, but is emphasizing their negative influence, so I don’t think we can’t take this as an absolute prohibition against polygamy.

 Thus, even though we’ve seen that God’s ideal plan for marriage was (and still is) monogamy, we’re still faced with the question of why He allowed polygamy in the OT.
 We first note that, just because something is recorded in the Bible does not mean that God endorses it.
 Even though God allowed polygamy for a period of time, He never endorsed it (despite what the atheists and liberal Bible critics claim).